 The Washington Department of Fish and Wildlife (WDFW) relies on wildlife rehabilitators to take in wildlife species in need of care.
 While WDFW manages wildlife populations on a broad scale, the department is not equipped to rehabilitate individual animals and values the services provided by permitted wildlife rehabilitators.

 Anyone wishing to practice wildlife rehabilitation is required to obtain a Wildlife Rehabilitation Permit from WDFW.
 This permit is designed to ensure that those engaged in wildlife rehabilitation are trained, qualified, and provide humane care for wildlife in their custody.
-Under state law, it is illegal to possess any native bird, mammal, reptile, or amphibian without a valid permit.
+Under state law, it is illegal to possess any wild bird, mammal, reptile, or amphibian without a valid permit.

 Contacting a rehabilitator